SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 **LogoRank** is a visionary startup.
 Our mission is to enhance language learning experiences and support learners in progressing at their own pace using innovative technology.

-<p style="color:blue;">Curious to learn more about LogoRank and its features?
+Curious to learn more about LogoRank and its features? 📚

 Click on this link to watch a short tutorial that walks you through the application's functionalities.
 After watching the tutorial, dive into Section 3 for a detailed exploration of everything LogoRank has to offer.
-Don't miss out on mastering this powerful tool!</p>
+Don't miss out on mastering this powerful tool!

-*Video Link*
+👉🏽 *Video Link*

 ## The Idea Behind LogoRank 💡